danielcdmconsultores/hello-openai/README.md

 + You can redirect standard output to a new file ">" or ">>"
 + Terminate the program with an exit code of (1), indicating an error.
 Use (0) if everything has worked well.
 + Programs that run commands, can call OPENAI directly now.
 + Made with love🤟in GOlang
++ Model: GPT3.5Turbo

 📋 Requirements: